What Is XLU? State Street Utilities Select Sector SPDR ETF

 Related ETFs

 Walnut is informational, not investment advice.
-Holdings weights and fund statistics on this page are approximations stamped to mid-2026; verify current figures against State Street Global Advisors (SPDR)'s fund page or your broker before investing.
+Holdings weights and fund statistics on this page are approximations stamped to July 2026; verify current figures against State Street SPDR's fund page or your broker before investing.